 Preparing your annual tax return is a great opportunity to take stock of how your investment property is performing and to make sure you’re claiming everything you’re entitled to.

-We thought we would share six lesser-known tips to get the most from your investment property.
+We thought we would share five lesser-known tips to get the most from your investment property.

 1. Claim depreciation to maximise returns